joebacchus/joebacchus.github.io/content/entries/prime_counting.md

 ---
 title: A prime counting function with trigonometry
-description: Interferring sinusoidal functions to approximate the prime counting function to arbitrary precision.
+description: How could we construct an exact form for the prime counting function with simple  mathematical elements?
 location: Oxford
 date: 2024-01-01
 draft: false
 ---
 The **prime counting function (PCF)** counts the number of prime numbers less than or equal to a given number $x$.
 We denote it by $\Pi(x)$ and asymptotically obeys

 $$